Sterling Arnet: 10 Questions About Hospitality in 10 Minutes

 I have always been one to push myself and take on new opportunities, I figured out that helping people transition in and out of their business was where I wanted to be.
 I love marketing, watching people get excited and connecting the dots together to making people's dreams come true.

-Where is your favorite meal at your top Auckland restaurant?
+Where is your favourite meal at your top Auckland restaurant?

 Cafes & restaurant sales have been strong, provided they're priced right and marketed well.
 It's a sellers market at present with an overflow of buyers looking to get in as quickly as possible, I'm blown away at the amount of multiple offer situations we're seeing at Kakapo currently.